monicayk97/monicayk97.github.io/index.markdown

 She has published two chapbooks, _An abridged medical family history & multiverse of selves_ (winner of the inaugural Jane Kenyon Chapbook Prize Award in 2020 at the University of Michigan) and _dreamterludes_ (winner of _The Blue Mountain Review Asian American Chapbook Award_ in 2022).

 Monica has also received two Pushcart Prize in Poetry nominations and two Best of the Net nominations.
-She is a first reader at _Augur Magazine_ and has received support from the Tin House Summer Writing Workshop, Kenyon Review Writers Workshop, Periplus Collective, and The Watering Hole.
+She is a first reader at _Augur Magazine_ and has received participated in the Tin House Summer Workshop, Kenyon Review Writers Workshop, Periplus Collective, and The Watering Hole.